 Example 3: Video Streaming Platform

 A platform serving viral videos to millions of users needs cost-effective distribution.
-IPFS can dramatically reduce bandwidth costs for popular content while maintaining availability.
+IPFS can dramatically reduce bandwidth costs for popular content.

 Architecture: IPFS for video files with managed pinning service, traditional CDN as fallback, S3 for user data and analytics.